apptainer/singularity-userdocs/running_services.rst

 Running Services
 ================

-There are :ref:`different ways <runcontainer>`  in which you can run Singularity containers.
-If you use commands like ``run``, ``exec`` and ``shell`` to interact with processes in the container, you are running Singularity containers in the foreground.
-Singularity, also lets you run containers in a "detached" or "daemon" mode which can run different services in the background.
+There are :ref:`different ways <runcontainer>`  in which you can run apptainer containers.
+If you use commands like ``run``, ``exec`` and ``shell`` to interact with processes in the container, you are running apptainer containers in the foreground. apptainer, also lets you run containers in a "detached" or "daemon" mode which can run different services in the background.
 A "service" is essentially a process running in the background that multiple different clients can use.
 For example, a web server or a database.
-To run services in a Singularity container one should use *instances*.
+To run services in a apptainer container one should use *instances*.
 A container instance is a persistent and isolated version of the container image that runs in the background.